 For buyers from Europe, we are kindly providing prices per carat and gram.
 And for turquoise lovers from the United States, we will indicate prices per ounce and pound.

-For your convenience here is price information, arranged into the table:
+For your convenience here is the price information, arranged in the table:

 |Turquoise value per||Price|

 TIP: Turquoise is a gemstone known for thousands of years, so a lot of fakes have appeared during that long history.
 Check out the complete guide on spotting fake turquoise in the article below:

 Real vs. Fake Turquoise: Check Out These 11 Key Differences

 There are three approaches to measuring turquoise value.
 The one consists of just three factors (color, texture, matrix).